August 12th, 2019

 Part III of this series will focus on progress measurement during the construction phase of the project.
 You can also read Part I to learn more about progress measurement during engineering.

 Jean-Luc Ozoux is currently in charge of EcoSys Business Development at Hexagon PPM, a company that supports its customers in their digital transformation by offering innovative solutions to adopt new technologies applied to the management of large industrial projects.

-MBA graduate of Paris University in Information Systems and Management, he has been helping organizations implement their Capital Project Management solutions for 30 years.
-His experience with major project management software, as well as the advice he provides to major companies in France and Europe, allows him to take a critical look at the very rapid evolution of tools and technologies that are transforming the working methods, culture and tools that need to be mastered today.
+Jean-Luc is an MBA graduate of Paris University in Information Systems and Management.
+He has been helping organizations implement their Capital Project Management solutions for 30 years, with much experience with major project management software.
+He provides advice to major companies in France and Europe.
+As a result, he can look critically at the rapid evolution of tools and technologies that are transforming the working methods, culture and tools that need to be mastered today.